kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 ## WP Tests Recipes

-When using the `./bin/test.sh` test wrapper, you don't need to configure the environment variables mentioned below: the script automatically manages them for you.
+When using the `./bin/test.sh` test wrapper, you don't need to configure the environment variables mentioned in section "Advanced Cache Management": the script automatically manages them for you.

 Before executing WP tests in qualif configuration, you shall initiate the WP-cache.
 This is done automatically by: